rockotseng/java-pcf-workshops/README.md

 5. Try to deploy the application using a manifest
 6. Check out application's details, whats the url?
   `cf app flight-availability`
-7. Check out the health of the application (thanks to the [actuator](https://github.com/MarcialRosales/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/health` endpoint:
+7. Check out the health of the application (thanks to the [actuator](https://github.com/pivotalservices/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/health` endpoint:
   `curl <url>/health`
-8. Check out the environment variables of the application (thanks to the [actuator](https://github.com/MarcialRosales/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/env` endpoint:
+8. Check out the environment variables of the application (thanks to the [actuator](https://github.com/pivotalservices/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/env` endpoint:
   `curl <url>/env`

 ## Deploy a web site
 Deploy Maven site associated to the flight availability and make it internally available on a given private domain

-1. `git checkout load-flights-from-in-memory-db`
-2. `cd java-pcf-workshops/apps/flight-availability`
+2. Assuming you are under `apps/flight-availability`
 3. Build the site.
 Maven literally downloads hundreds of jars to generate the maven site with all the project reports such as javadoc, sure-fire reports, and others.
 For this reason, there is a `site` folder which has an already site.
 If you have a good internet connection, try this command instead:
   `mvn site`
 4. Deploy the app